-- Supported Firmware Lines v1.x

-- Transceiver IC Semtech SX1276
+- Transceiver IC Semtech SX1276 and SX1278

 - Device Platform AVR ATmega1284p

 - Manufacturer unsigned.io

 5.2.3 Installation

 Once you have obtained compatible boards, you can install the RNode Firmware using the RNode Configuration Utility.
 If you have installed Reticulum on your system, the rnodeconf program will already be available.
 If not, make sure that Python3 and pip is installed on your system, and then install Reticulum with with pip: